mrsofia/resume.c/README.md

 First, clone the repo.

 Make sure you have a C compiler installed and ready to go.
-On a Mac or Unix-like system this should be `gcc` or `cc`.
+The compiler used in my Makefile is `cc`, so make sure you have that, and feel free to change the makefile to suit your setup.

 Then run: